icoderarely/another-awesome-javascript/README.md

 ### Expert Level

 Master advanced web development concepts: 11.
 Form Handling and Validation 12.
 Timers and Intervals 13.
 Client-Side Storage & Cookies 14.
 Execution Context & Call Stack 15.
 The `this` Keyword 16.
 Object-Oriented Programming 17.
 APIs & Client-Server Architecture 18.
-Asynchronous JavaScript
+Asynchronous JavaScript 19.
+JavaScript Modules

 ## 💡 How to Use This Repository

 ### For Sequential Learning

-- Follow the numbered files in order (01, 02, 03, ..., 18)
+- Follow the numbered files in order (01, 02, 03, ..., 19)
 - Each concept builds upon the previous ones
 - Practice the code examples in your browser console or a JavaScript environment